 Take Action NOW 

 Centaurea diffusa Lam.

 Aliases: Spreading knapweed, tumble knapweed, white knapweed

 Annual: (1yr life cycle).
 Most commonly a short-lived perennial (survives the winter but doesn’t do well the 2nd yr.); occasionally a biennial (needs 2yrs to complete its life cycle).

-The Mission of the CARE Weed Committee is to maintain the natural heritage of the neighborhood we live in by preserving native plant species as well as mitigating against the spread of invasive weed species.
-By working with nature we can preserve the essence of the Ponderosa Pine Woodlands and Savannas natural communities that are located within our neighborhoods.
-Together we can reduce the use of water, reduce erosion, reduce the risk of fire (native species are tougher during droughts) and enhance the natural beauty of this unique part of Colorado making our neighborhoods more beautiful, sustainable and safer.
+The Mission of the C.A.R.E.
+Weed Committee is to maintain the natural heritage of the neighborhood we live in by preserving native plant species as well as mitigating against the spread of invasive weed species.
+By working with nature we can preserve the essence of the Ponderosa Pine Woodlands and Savanna natural communities that are located within our neighborhoods.
+Together we can reduce the use of water, reduce erosion, reduce the risk of fire (native species are tougher during droughts) and enhance the natural beauty of this unique part of Colorado, making our neighborhoods more beautiful, sustainable and safer.

-Neighbors who had worked hard to eliminate noxious weeds despaired because neighboring areas were infested so the weeds would return.
-CARE hopes to help share information on what works, investigate grants and foster cooperation in dealing with this invasion.
-CARE is contacting Jefferson County regarding the weeds on Apex Trail and along right of ways and Denver over weeds on their lands in our neighborhood.
-Mt.
-Vernon Country Club HOA pioneered the use of goats several years ago because weed seeds swallowed by goats are destroyed in their digestive systems.
-Mt.
-Vernon is now experimenting with the use of a fungus that only attacks thistle.
-Genesee shows good weed control.
+Neighbors who had worked hard to eliminate noxious weeds despaired because neighboring areas were infested, so the weeds would return.
+C.A.R.E. hopes to help share information on what works, investigate grants and foster cooperation in dealing with this invasion.
+C.A.R.E. is contacting Jefferson County regarding the weeds on Apex Trail and along Denver rights-of-way over weeds on their lands that lie in our neighborhoods.
+Mount Vernon Country Club Metro District pioneered the use of goats several years ago because weed seeds swallowed by goats are destroyed in their digestive systems.
+Mount Vernon is now experimenting with the use of a fungus that only attacks thistle.
+Genesee has shown good weed control over the years.